-Formula E returns to The Big Apple for the third time in the Red Hook neighbourhood of Brooklyn.
-With scenic views of the lower Manhattan skyline, the double-header finale will be held at the 2.373km circuit right in the heart of Brooklyn.
+Formula E returns to The Big Apple and the Red Hook neighbourhood of Brooklyn.
+With scenic views of the lower Manhattan skyline, the race is held at a 2.373km circuit right in the heart of Brooklyn.

 When the idea for an E-Prix in New York was first conceptualised, the organisers looked at a few other potential venues in the city to hold the race including Central Park and Governors Island before deciding on Red Hook in Brooklyn as the most suitable and practical site.